Brett-Tanner/Journal/2024/Apr_24.md

 #### Lessons

-- Proposed change rework
+- Proposed change rework - Make them just a state of Lesson
-  - Either migrate the lang goals and interesting fact cols to proposed changes, along with type, and somehow dynamically inherit from the types
-  - Or, just store in the same table and have a boolean marking them proposal or not/an enum for their status
+  - Create ProposalsController#update, which
+    - [] deletes a Lesson and replaces it with the Proposal if proposal is accepted
+      - [] Add a class method to Lesson which handles the replacement
+    - [] otherwise does a normal update (only accepting status and internal comments as params)
-  - [] Proposed changes need to generate a PDF as well
+  - [] Create nav partial to switch between proposals for a lesson
-  - [] Need to be able to compare proposed change and current version side by side
+  - [] Write a model spec for accepting a proposed change and having it replace the existing one
+  - [] Use store API to dot access curriculum/admin approval

 #### Parent accounts